PythonCharmers/python-future/docs/imports.rst

 1. This is a larger-scale change than adding explicit ``u''`` prefixes to all strings that should be Unicode.
-It may introduce more regressions on Python 2 that require more time to find and fix.
+It may introduce more regressions on Python 2 that require more initial investment of time to find and fix.

-2. If a codebase already explicitly marks up all text with ``u''`` prefixes, and if only Python 3.3+ is to be supported, the diff for a patch that removes this markup would be larger and noisier.
+2. If a codebase already explicitly marks up all text with ``u''`` prefixes, and if support for Python versions 3.0-3.2 can be dropped, then removing the existing ``u''`` prefixes and replacing these with ``unicode_literals`` imports (the porting approach Django used) would introduce more noise into the patch and make it more difficult to review.
    However, note that the ``futurize`` script takes advantage of PEP 414 and does not remove explicit ``u''`` prefixes that already exist.

 3. Turning on ``unicode_literals`` converts even docstrings to unicode, but Pydoc breaks with unicode docstrings containing non-ASCII characters for